Payment References of Authority

 The University of Central Oklahoma is not responsible for purchases, leases or contractual obligations unless approved in writing by its authorized agents.
 Anyone signing a contract or agreement with intent to bind the University must have authority to do so from the President.
 Signing an agreement or contract without authority is considered to be acting outside the course and scope of employment and could subject the signer to personal liability.
 The Authorized Agents for the University are limited to the following individuals:

-Director of Purchasing, Payment Services & Travel Denise Smith
+David Young I, Director of Purchasing, Payment Services and Travel

 All checks are mailed via the U.S. Postal Service.
 Checks forwarded to the Student Financial Services Department (formerly referred to as Bursar Office) must be made payable to a UCO organization.
 These checks will be deposited into the appropriate organization, and a deposit receipt mailed to the applicable financial manager.
 Exceptions will be made on contracted services bound by a formal contract, approved by UCO Legal Counsel, stating payment is required to be made in person immediately upon completion of services performed.
 Note: The UCO standard contract forms do not allow for any exception to the check disbursement policy.
 Therefore, payment for services under standard UCO contracts will be mailed via U.S. Postal Services upon completion of services performed.